 In this portion of the Scripture, the author describes Jesus, who perfectly demonstrated a dislocated and contrite heart.
 He is our example.

-THE SCRIPTURES REVEAL GOD’S PURPOSE FOR ALL OF US
+THE SCRIPTURES REVEAL GOD’S PURPOSE AND PLAN FOR MY LIFE AND ALL OF US

 As you can see, these Scriptures reveal God’s purpose for each of us as His disciples: